scalatra/scalatra-website/guides/persistence/mongodb.md

 }
 ```

 Once you've got the `MongoCollection` available inside your controller, you can use Mongo and Scalatra together seamlessly.
 If you would like to learn more about Casbah, proceed to the [Casbah Tutorial](http://mongodb.github.io/casbah/tutorial.html).

+Alternately, you can apply the same basic techniques in order to get started with any of the Scala MongoDb libraries.
+Each library has its strengths and weaknesses, and the choice of which one to use will come down largely to your programming style.